risetslamelins/YOSO-SLAM/README.md

 # YOSO-SLAM
+Develope by RISET SLAM ELINS UGM
+Electronics and Instrumentation
-Develope by RISET SLAM ELINS UGM evalution and analysis submitted to JOIV : International Journal on Informatics Visualization
+evaluation and analysis submitted to JOIV : International Journal on Informatics Visualization

 ## License
 YOSO-SLAM is released under a GPLv3 License.